 Look, no one here has any issue with the occasional carb bender or sugar coma.
+There’s no need to eat all healthy food all the time.
 We all love a good steak that’s been cooked in a sacrilegious amount of butter.
 Or a flaky, sticky, creamy dessert that makes us almost forget the meal that prefaced it.
-Give us your buttery mashed potatoes, your syrupy candies, and your fried-to-perfection crispy goodness any day of the week.
+Give us buttery mashed potatoes, syrupy candies, and fried-to-perfection crispy goodness any day of the week.
 We welcome them with open arms.

-Here are a few of the guilty parties.
+Here are a few of the guilty parties, the unhealthy foods in disguise.
 Their names have not been changed, because they are not innocent.
 They have deceived us long enough, and it’s time to call them out.

 Granola and granola bars